-We sent you this proxy statement and the enclosed proxy card because Synta Pharmaceuticals Corp.'s Board of Directors is soliciting your proxy to vote at the 2008 Annual Meeting of Stockholders to be held at 10:00 a.m.
-EST on Wednesday, June 11, 2008 at the offices of Synta Pharmaceuticals Corp., 45 Hartwell Avenue, Lexington, Massachusetts 02421, and any adjournments of the annual meeting.
+We sent you this proxy statement and the enclosed proxy card because Synta Pharmaceuticals Corp.'s Board of Directors is soliciting your proxy to vote at the 2009 Annual Meeting of Stockholders to be held at 10:00 a.m.
+EST on Wednesday, June 10, 2009 at the offices of Synta Pharmaceuticals Corp., 45 Hartwell Avenue, Lexington, Massachusetts 02421, and any adjournments of the annual meeting.
 This proxy statement along with the accompanying notice of annual meeting summarizes the purposes of the meeting and the information you need to know to vote at the annual meeting.

-On or about May 7, 2008, we will begin sending this proxy statement, the attached notice of annual meeting and the enclosed proxy card to all stockholders entitled to vote at the meeting.
-Although not part of this proxy statement, we are also sending along with this proxy statement, our 2007 annual report, which includes our financial statements for the fiscal year ended December 31, 2007.
-You can also find a copy of our 2007 Annual Report on Form 10-K on the Internet through the SEC's electronic data system called EDGAR at www.sec.gov or through the "Investors-SEC Filings" section of our website at www.syntapharma.com.
+On or about May 7, 2009, we will begin sending this proxy statement, the attached notice of annual meeting and the enclosed proxy card to all stockholders entitled to vote at the meeting.
+Although not part of this proxy statement, we are also sending along with this proxy statement, our 2008 annual report, which includes our financial statements for the fiscal year ended December 31, 2008.